 Top Picks for Kids

-Under 13Imaginative minds will discover all sorts of fun at The Children’s Museum of Memphis (2525 Central Ave.) as they play in an indoor tree house, shop for groceries in a pint-sized store, watch honeybees in action and drive a sheriff’s car—virtually, of course.
+Under 13Imaginative minds will discover all sorts of fun things to do at The Children’s Museum of Memphis (2525 Central Ave.) as they play in an indoor tree house, shop for groceries in a pint-sized store, watch honeybees in action and drive a sheriff’s car—virtually, of course.

 Young firefighters-in-training will beg for a visit to the Fire Museum of Memphis (118 Adams Ave.).
 Located in a historic fire house, the museum encourages children to climb on and through fire trucks and slide down a brass fireman’s pole.
 High-tech exhibits like a fire simulation room and an animatronic firehouse horse teach fire safety.